 And with prospects for health eCommerce we are not only referring to the sale of parapharmaceutical or paramedical products, but also to the application of all we know about eCommerce to current hospital systems.

 eCommerce in the health sector goes beyond a B2B and B2C model.
 It means transforming access to available medical services via a really useful omnichannel experience, not just via superficial messaging, such as online chat windows on hospital websites that almost never work and end up redirecting you to scheduling personal appointments.

 Health eCommerce is a window on the future which is still incomplete and dubious, both for doctors and institutions as well as for users.
 The concept of eCommerce implies too mercantile overtones for what is meant to be a basic service and a right.
 Furthermore, not yet wholly invented factors come into play, such as artificial intelligence support and developing technologies in telemedicine (iDiagnostics).

 But health eCommerce does not just involve creating online shops for medical services, most uncommon in Europe than in the United States health system.
 There are administrative and management elements in the health industry which could begin to be refined by implementing an eCommerce system and its software techniques, such as PIM or information and content management, in order to be prepared for huge growth in coming years —longer life expectancy and greater demand for medical resources.

 According to Goldman Sachs, health eCommerce promises to grow even more than any other branch of digital commerce:

-Spending by healthcare institutions on digital technology is now some 10 billion dollars a year, and will reach 32 billion dollars a year in 2021.
+"Healthcare institutions spend now 10 billion dollars a year on digital technology, and will reach 32 billion dollars a year in 2021."

 These figures show that health sector investment in eCommerce resources is much greater than any other type of retailer —which have an average of 6 billion dollars annual investment.